 Who should select “do not wish to renew?”
 If you select this it means that you are not returning for 2023-24 and plan to move-out by Friday, July 28 at 12pm.
 Residents will select this is they are graduating or no longer wish to live at SCC.

-What if I want to pull in new roommates in the apartment I’m transferring to?
+What if I want to pull in new roommates in the apartment I’m changing to?
 There will be a content box in the intention form that will allow you to add students you want to pull-in.
 You can only pull in on-campus rising juniors or rising seniors.
 Your pull-in must also list you on their application.

 What if I want to pull in someone that is not a rising junior or rising senior?
 This is not possible.